-- (b) Open space may be located on the roofs of buildings, or enclosed on the ground floor.
+(b) Open space may be located on the roofs of buildings, or enclosed on the ground floor.
 A maximum of 30% of the required open space may be provided on an enclosed ground floor level.
-All open space shall be easily observed from the street or pedestrian areas. - (c) All required open space shall be accessible to the users of the building and improved with seating, plantings, and amenities, and be visible from the street or pedestrian areas. - Floor Area Ratio credits are allowed for all new developments as per Section (d) 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas. - All new development on lots of greater than 20,000 square feet must provide (a) urban open space.
-Such open space shall be either private open space and/or public open space. - Private open space is defined as an area that is: (b) - Accessible and visible to residents, tenants, and/or users of the 1. development. - Improved with seating, plantings, and/or other amenities.
-2. - Located on the ground floor or first level of the development, or on a 3. roof or terrace level, or in an interior courtyard area of the development, or a combination of these locations. - Out of doors, or in the open air (may be under a roof or canopy).
-4. - Public urban open space is defined as an area that is: (c) - Accessible and open to the public. - 1.
-2. 3.
-Improved with seating, plantings, and/or other amenities. - Visible and accessible from the street or public pedestrian areas. - Located on the ground floor or no more than five feet above or five feet 4. below ground level. - 5.
-Out of doors, or in the open air (may be under a roof or canopy). - All required open space shall be located behind the minimum setback and on (d) private property. - Open space requirements are based on the type of use, the lot size, and the gross (e) square footage of building floor area, in accordance with the following schedule:
+All open space shall be easily observed from the street or pedestrian areas.

+- (c) All required open space shall be accessible to the users of the building and improved with seating, plantings, and amenities, and be visible from the street or pedestrian areas. - (d) Floor Area Ratio credits are allowed for all new developments as per Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas. - (a) All new development on lots of greater than 20,000 square feet must provide urban open space.
+Such open space shall be either private open space and/or public open space. - (b) Private open space is defined as an area that is: - 1.
+Accessible and visible to residents, tenants, and/or users of the 'development. - 2.
+Improved with seating, plantings, and/or other amenities. - 3.
+Located on the ground floor or first level of the development, or on a roof or terrace level, or in an interior courtyard area of the development, or a combination of these locations. - 4.
+Out of doors, or in the open air (may be under a roof or canopy). - (c) Public urban open space is defined as an area that is: - 1.
+Accessible and open to the public. - 2.
+Improved with seating, plantings, and/or other amenities. - 3.
+Visible and accessible from the street or public pedestrian areas. - 4.
+Located on the ground floor or no more than five feet above or five feet below ground level. - (d) All required open space shall be located behind the minimum setback and on private property. - (e) Open space requirements are based on the type of use, the lot size, and the gross square footage of building floor area, in accordance with the following schedule:

 Use Private open space Public open space

 Residential use 1 sq. ft/100 sq. ft. gross floor None required.

 area or

 1 sq. ft./200 sq. ft. lot area,

 whichever is greater.

 Non-residential use None required.
 1 sq. ft/100 sq. ft. gross floor

+area or

-1 sq. ft./200 sq. ft. lot area, whichever is greater.
+1 sq. ft./200 sq. ft. lot area,

+whichever is greater.

-- (f) For developments on lots in excess of ten acres (435,600 square feet), at least fifty percent (50%) of the required open space must be centrally located on the site in a common area. - (g) Floor Area Ratio credits are allowed for all new developments as per Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas. - Manual Section 10.908, "Urban Design Standards" subsection (1), "Street Walls", subsection (a), to include criteria for street walls fronting on public and private streets and public multi-use paths.
+(f) For developments on lots in excess of ten acres (435,600 square feet), at least fifty percent (50%) of the required open space must be centrally located on the site in a common area.

+- (g) Floor Area Ratio credits are allowed for all new developments as per Section 9.1208(5)(c) when the pedestrian space is available for use by the public, including widened sidewalk areas. - m.
+Amend Section 10.908, "Urban Design Standards" subsection (1), "Street Walls", subsection (a), to include criteria for street walls fronting on public and private streets and public multi-use paths.
 Add new criteria for building design standards in new subsections (g) through (l).
 The remaining subsections remain unchanged.
 The revised text and new subsections shall read as follows: